The facts of back pain:

 What are “core muscles”?

-In your upper abdomen (your thorax), your ribcage creates a nice, strong cylinder by itself – a fantastic launch-pad for the movements and power of your arms and head.
+Meanwhile, in your upper abdomen (your thorax), your ribcage creates a nice, strong cylinder by itself – a fantastic launch-pad for the movements and power of your arms and head.

 Here’s one simple trick to change your posture forever.